iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> Nice tey<br> :date: __2021-02-13 04:01:24__

+> I will admit, I felt so much better about life when this app came out.
+I wish it were mandatory for all Virginians just like our masks.
+We would be more efficient at slowing the spread, if it were mandatory and working properly.
+Unfortunately, my exposure notification hasn't updated since January 5, 2021after working great for months.
+Please help!
+I want to be part of the solution.
+Cannot do that if the app isnt working properly.
+I keep my bluetooth on at all times, that's not the problem.<br> :date: __2021-02-11 16:08:59__

 > Doesn't update as often as I would recommend.
 There is no way to refresh and update exposure notices.
 Not sure if it really works but I hope it does because I definitely would want to know if I've been exposed.<br> :date: __2021-02-04 17:33:51__